ModisWorks/modis/doc/guides/ping-pong.md

 * Create a `help.json` file for a module
 * Activate and deactivate your module

-This guide describes commands using the default `!` prefix, but the code will work no matter what the server prefix is set to.
+> This guide describes commands using the default `!` prefix, but the code will work no matter what the server prefix is set to.
+If following this guide with a different prefix, just change the `!` at the start of commands to whatever your server prefix is.
+The server prefix can be found at any time by @mentioning Modis.

 ## Making a new module